jackokring/majar/README.md

 this to be some kind of genetic algorithm intron-extron mechanism improving search space efficiency, and perhaps leading to correction reduction theorems.

+The perfection of logic starts with a pedantic perfect logic machine.
+The expanse of logic ends with a fast imperfect logic machine subject to insertion replacement and all down tidy.
+Born of the clan of vision, creation was taken seriously without a thought for the current best known.
+The future as they said was everything.
+A dream was imperfect but through some relative effect faster, and correctable with a great efficiency enough of the time.

 Influences
 -
 * `forth` but with late binding and some nicer data structuring.